How the Boston Marathon Reimagined Special Ops Response

 The Boston Marathon is the world’s oldest marathon and one of the biggest in the USA.
 Learn how D4H Incident Management software was deployed in support of the Boston Marathon special operations teams, by taking a role in the execution of event safety.

 With its colossal crowd numbers and unique course, the execution of the event safety and response operation is a complex task to manage.
-Ensuring that the participants and spectators are kept protected from chemical or explosive threats, it is the role of the City of Boston and Massachusetts Department of Fire Services Special Operations response teams, who must first declare the course safe, then coordinate a response to any suspicious packages or hazardous material detections.
+It is the role of the City of Boston and Massachusetts Department of Fire Services Special Operations response teams to ensure that participants and spectators are kept protected from chemical or explosive threats.
+They must first declare the course safe, then coordinate a response to any suspicious packages or hazardous material detections.

-During large-scale events, information moves fast and can arrive at the command post from multiple sources.
-There is a need to ensure information is timely and can be acted on fast, but also that it is recorded so it can be analyzed later.
-During the Marathon subject matter, experts on specific threats can be remote, but their ability to understand a situation requires them to observe a common operating picture.
+During a large-scale event, information moves fast and can arrive at the command post from multiple sources.
+Information is timely and must be acted on fast, but also must be recorded so it can be analyzed later.
+Subject matter experts on specific threats may be remote, but their ability to understand a situation requires them to observe a common operating picture.
 Roving mobile teams of hazmat technicians are the eyes on the scene, but they too must be tracked and efficiently tasked - the command post is also accountable for their safety.

-In trials with the US Federal Government, D4H software was deployed in support of the Boston Marathon special operations teams.
+In trials with the US Federal Government, D4H Incident Management software was deployed in support of the Boston Marathon special operations teams.
 D4H was tasked with providing a real-time command and control solution for CBRNE threats.
-The solution allowed decision makers from multiple agencies in the Command Post to quickly consolidate information, see live GPS positioning, coordinate assets, and act on information.
+The solution allowed decision-makers from multiple agencies in the Command Post to quickly consolidate information, see live GPS positioning, coordinate assets, and act on information.

 “Good decisions require good information.
 Information has never before been available in such quantity, but it rapidly loses quality and reliability over time.
-The speed of access to information is key during fast-moving events and D4H is a high-quality information source auto-organizing, structuring, and sharing the right information for when things go wrong”.
+Speed of access to information is key during fast-moving events and D4H Incident Management is a high-quality information source auto-organizing, structuring, and sharing the right information for when things go wrong.”